Version 5: Applicable from: 01 February 2023

 How long we keep your data for

-We ask your permission to be part of the study.
-We do this so that, after receiving information about how your data will be used, you can choose whether to take part.
-You can contact us at any time to request to change any of the permissions that you have given.
+We seek your informed consent to be part of the study.
+We provide you with appropriate information about the study and how your information will be used.
+We do this so that you know what to expect when you choose whether you would like to take part.
+You can tell us at any time that you no longer want to be contacted about the study or you want to change the permissions that you have given.
 You do not need to give a reason for this.
+Consent is not our UK GDPR lawful basis for processing study data for research purposes.
+The lawful basis section below gives more information about this.

-UCL is the organisation that decides how and why the personal data that you have given to the study is used.
-In the GDPR and DPA 2018, this means that UCL is the Data Controller.
-Other organisations have hosted and been data controller of NCDS in the past.
+UCL is the Data Controller of the study.
+Other organisations have been the data controller of NCDS in the past.
 When we share data with other organisations, these organisations may also be Data Controllers.
 We tell you about how UCL and other organisations that we work with process your data and whether these organisations are data controllers in the information that we provide when we collect data from you.
-We will also provide this information in the study FAQs about each project or survey: https://ncds.info/faqs/.

 You can contact us at the details below if you: